tink-ab/tink-money-manager-android/README.md

 _Note: The `mavenLocal()` repository needs to be on top of the other repositories, as shown above._

-4. Add dependency on the Tink Money Manager package:
+4. Add dependency on the Tink Money Manager SDK:

 ```groovy
 dependencies {